WolffunService/thetan-world-sdk-docs/README.md

 | onErrorCallback | callback when call prepare grind has error and user confirm to go back.|

 #### Description
 Lock NFT and prepare NFT for grinding session.
-This function is similar to [PrepareMatchForSelectedNFT](#ThetanSDKManager-PrepareMatchForSelectedNFT) but it auto show error message and ask user if user want to continue playing without grinding when there is an error.
+This function is similar to [PrepareMatchForSelectedNFT](#preparematchforselectednft) but it auto show error message and ask user if user want to continue playing without grinding when there is an error.
 - With onSuccessCallback, you can check if it actual success by check callback value equal to NftItemServiceErrorCode.Success.
 Otherwise there is an error but user accept to continue, in this case, the callback value contain ErrorCode for error.
-Its error value is the same as [PrepareMatchForSelectedNFT](#ThetanSDKManager-PrepareMatchForSelectedNFT).
+Its error value is the same as [PrepareMatchForSelectedNFT](#preparematchforselectednft).
 - With onErrorCallback, that mean there is an error and user confirm to go back.
-The error callback value is the same as [PrepareMatchForSelectedNFT](#ThetanSDKManager-PrepareMatchForSelectedNFT).
+The error callback value is the same as [PrepareMatchForSelectedNFT](#preparematchforselectednft).

 ---

-### StartGrindingHeroItem {#ThetanSDKManager-StartGrindingHeroItem}
+### StartGrindingHeroItem

 #### Declaration
 ``public void StartGrindingHeroItem()``

 #### Description
 Start grinding NFT after prepare match for NFT is succedd.
 If call this before call PrepareMatchForSelectedNFT, it won't do anything.
-This function also can be used to resume grinding after call [PauseGrindingHeroItem](#ThetanSDKManager-PauseGrindingHeroItem)
+This function also can be used to resume grinding after call [PauseGrindingHeroItem](#pausegrindingheroitem)

 ---

-### PauseGrindingHeroItem {#ThetanSDKManager-PauseGrindingHeroItem}
+### PauseGrindingHeroItem

 #### Declaration
 ``public void PauseGrindingHeroItem()``

 #### Description
-Temporary pause grinding hero NFT after called [StartGrindingHeroItem](#ThetanSDKManager-StartGrindingHeroItem).
+Temporary pause grinding hero NFT after called [StartGrindingHeroItem](#startgrindingheroitem).
 Used for case when your game is paused and you need to pause grinding too.

 ---

-### StopGrindingHeroItem {#ThetanSDKManager-StopGrindingHeroItem}
+### StopGrindingHeroItem

 #### Declaration
 ``public void StopGrindingHeroItem()``